EricssonBroadcastServices/AndroidClientPlayback/tutorials/tutorial-simple-player.md

 }
 ```

-Once the derived activity is created and registered in **AndroidManifest.xml**, the player can be started by sending the playable in the Intent:
+Once the derived activity is created and registered in **AndroidManifest.xml**, the player can be started by sending the playable to the Intent:

 **Asset**